Pella Felton reviews Neon Pastoral by Valerie Perreault

 Perreault, Valerie (2025) Neon Pastoral (Poetry Collection).
 The Ashland Poetry Press.
 97p. $17.95 (Paperback) Winner – 2024 Richard Snyder Memorial Prize

 However, this declaration reads more like an apology than a celebration.
-Neon Pastoral isn’t interested in celebrating the landscape in the traditional pastoral sense; Lala must first survive it like a sojourn through hell.
+Neon Pastoral isn’t interested in celebrating landscape in the traditional pastoral sense; Lala must survive it like a sojourn through hell.

 In many ways, Neon Pastoral functions as a modern Divine Comedy—a three-act journey through an inferno where hell is postmodern, capitalist, and viscous.
-Perreault pits her screaming banshee protagonist against a never-ending gauntlet of needs, wants, desires, and intrusions which she must learn to endure and assimilate herself into.
-Images in the collection constantly attack Lala’s sensorium, identity, and sense of self.
-However, as the images of the poems evolve, the hellscape also encompasses Lala’s own body.
-Perreault invokes a relationship with the corporeal self which is typified by the visceral grossness of an octopus heart or looking in the mirror at a “sad man with no child.”
+Perreault casts herself as a strange blend of protective mother, trusted confidant, and white-hat sadist.
+She pits her screaming banshee protagonist against a never-ending gauntlet of needs, wants, desires, and intrusions, which she must learn to persevere against.
+Images in the collection attack Lala’s sensorium, identity, and sense of self.
+Perreault commands each inch of the page like a sovereign, spitting enjambments, stanza breaks, and shocking turns of phrase at the reader like detritus moving through the transom.
+Her words fly at Lala in full media res, providing both vessel and obstacle for her.
+However, as the images of the poems evolve, the hellscape quickly encompasses Lala’s body.
+Perreault invokes a corporeal relationship typified by the viscerality of mistaking an octopus for a heart and the alienation of looking in the mirror at a “sad man with no child.
 In “TMTWS (The Machine That We Serve)” recurring images of “egg-shaped pods” and a machine called “Your Honor Your Holy Chosen Eggness That Wants Only Your Essence” suggest a dysphoric version of Lala that isn’t simply being born; she is about to crack.

-This off-balance couplet cleverly subverts more traditional and clichéd constructions of the caged bird metaphor in verse.
+Elsewhere, Perreault buries the leads of her verses behind poetic cul-de-sacs.
+The opening to “The Funniest Planet” provides a rebellious and counterintuitive way into a classic cliché, noting that “When the cage rattles /it reminds me that I live within one.”
+This off-balance couplet subverts more traditional and clichéd uses of the caged-bird metaphor in verse.
 Perreault knows we already understand the poetic image of the cage, so she instead centers the phenomenal experience of the imprisoned Lala, thus extending the metaphor.
 Other times, such as in “Snow Leopardess,” she decries the inadequacy of style and poetics to speak to the cruel and crass realities of modern existence:

 Call the police